-Either way, regardless of your reason, we’ll help you find the best laptop not made in China even if it’s not made in USA via our list below.
+Either way, regardless of your reason, we’ll help you look for the best laptop not made in China even if it’s not made in USA via our list below.

-Hewlett-Packard is a pretty safe bet when it comes to non-chinese made products.
-It’s been on the forefront of bringing manufacturing back to America and although it’s still not 100% there, it’s pretty close.
+Hewlett-Packard is a pretty safe bet for a company if you want to buy non-Chinese made products.
+It’s been at the forefront of bringing manufacturing back to America and although it’s still not 100% there, it’s pretty close.

-One of the main manufacturers of HP Laptops is Compal Electronics, which has its platns in Taiwan, and for the past 20 years, HP has had assembly lines in the United States
+Among the main manufacturers of HP Laptops is Compal Electronics, which has its platns in Taiwan, and for the past 20 years, HP has had assembly lines in the United States.

-From emailing HP we have learned that some of the cheaper models such as the chromebook, still gets a lot of components from China.
-However, if it’s any consolation, the higher-priced items such as the 15-dy1036nr has more components made in Taiwan and the U.S.
+From emailing HP earlier this year, we have learned that some of the cheaper models such as the Chromebook still get a lot of components from China.
+However, if it’s any consolation, the higher-priced items such as the15-dy1036nr have more components made in Taiwan and the U.S.